 Poaching — the taking of wildlife outside of season, without the proper permit, or in other violation of the Wildlife Code of Missouri — hurts Missouri wildlife and those who appreciate it as hunters, anglers, and nature watchers.
 The Operation Game Thief (OGT) hotline allows Missourians to protect nature by reporting poaching.

-If you witness or suspect a wildlife violation, report it to your local conservation agent or call 1-800-392-1111 which is staffed 24 hours a day.
-You may remain anonymous, and you may ask to be considered for a reward.
+If you witness or suspect a wildlife violation, report it to your local conservation agent or call the OGT 24-hour, toll-free

 How can you tell if someone is poaching?

-- Many native species of reptiles and amphibians (turtles, lizards, snakes and frogs) are illegally taken for worldwide pet trade.
+- Collecting live animals for sale.
+Many native species of reptiles and amphibians (turtles, lizards, snakes, and frogs) are illegally taken for worldwide pet trade.

-- Some non-residents will try to buy lower-cost resident permits, even though they are not qualified to do so.
+- Hunting without a permit or with an inappropriate permit.
+Some non-residents will try to buy lower-cost resident permits, even though they are not qualified to do so.

 - Collecting native seeds, plants, or roots on Conservation Department lands.

 You may not think poaching affects you personally, but these crimes steal the opportunity for those that hunt and fish legally in Missouri.

 Those who cheat the permit system cheat every Missouri taxpayer.
 The Conservation Department depends on revenue from hunting and fishing permits to manage wildlife populations and habitat.